nielsenjared/nielsenjared.github.io/content/blog/object-relational-mapping-orm-javascript/index.md

 * ORMs facilitate model implementation
 * ORMs result in a smaller code-base
-* ORMs enable a aster start-up time
+* ORMs enable faster start-up time

+@TODO

 ## Promises, Promises

 Both Sequelize and Mongoose tout themselves as Promise-based ORM/ODMs.
-In order to understand ORM, we need a baseline understanding of Promises.
+In order to understand object-relational mapping, we need a baseline understanding of Promises.

 @TODO